unicef/publicgoods-toolkit/adoptability.md

 [systems integrators and biometric solution providers](https://www.mosip.io/resource-partners/mosip-integrations).

+**KEY RECOMMENDATION**: Thorough product installation and initial configuration documentation indicates a product that's actually meant to be used.
+Also ensure that documented Application
-**KEY RECOMMENDATION**: Ensure the availability of documented Application Programming Interfaces (APIs), which are necessary to the full range of the programmatic functionality you'll probably need, especially if you will work with data at scale (although a lack of published APIs isn't uncommon for early stage open source products, but if this is the case, they should be on the project's roadmap).
-Relatedly, be sure to get a detailed understanding the product's ability to import/export data, as you will surely need to work with legacy data at some point.
+Programming Interfaces (APIs) are available.
+These are necessary to the full range of the programmatic functionality you'll probably need, especially if you will work with data at scale (although a lack of published APIs isn't uncommon for early stage open source products, but if this is the case, they should be on the project's roadmap).
+Lastly, be sure to get a detailed understanding the product's ability to import/export data, as you will surely need to work with legacy data at some point.
 Data portability also enables you to switch systems or vendors, should the need arise.
-Lastly, thorough product installation and initial configuration documentation indicates a product that's actually meant to be used.

 EXAMPLE: The health information management system DPG [DHIS2 publishes clear documentation](https://docs.dhis2.org/en/home.html) about installation and